zhaobenny/bz-cogs/ai_user/README.md

 # How to use

 The bot will only reply in whitelisted channels.
+Do not use mention, just the channel name to whitelist.
 Please add a channel to whitelist using:

 ```
-[p]ai_user add <CHANNEL_ID>
+[p]ai_user add <CHANNEL_NAME>
 ```

 Change the percentage of eligible messages to reply to (default 50):